 You are generally required to go through an exam or answer a number of health-related questions in order to qualify for a fully underwritten term life policy.
 You have no such obligations with an AD&D policy.

 So, even those who cannot qualify for a term life policy due to their health condition can easily qualify for an accidental death insurance policy.

 The quick and hassle-free approval process is one of the reasons why some people – especially those with pre-existing health problems – are tempted to choose an AD&D policy over a term life policy.

 It is, however, a bad idea as accidental death insurance does not protect against the risk of loss of income caused by your death due to natural causes.

-So, if you were to pass away due to a heart attack or stroke, your family would be left in the lurch, as they will not receive any money from the insurer.
+So, if you were to pass away due to a heart attack or stroke your family will not receive any money from the insurer.

 An AD&D policy is extremely affordable and can be bought without proving your insurability.
 It can complement your term life policy and provide an additional payout if you happen to die in an accident.

 The low cost of the policy means you are not likely to spend too much of your money even if you keep the policy in force for a long time.
 For example, a $100,000 policy is only likely to cost you around $120 per year.

 Even if you keep it in force for 30 years, it will only cost you $3,600, which is less than what you are likely to spend on cable TV or Netflix during the same time period.